Terminator 3: Rise of the Machines: Conception

 James Cameron had directed and co-written the previous Terminator films.
-The film rights to the franchise were held by Carolco Pictures and by Cameron's ex-wife and Terminator 2: Judgment Day (1991) executive producer Gale Anne Hurd, who both held 50 percent of the rights.
+The film rights to the franchise were held by Carolco Pictures and by Cameron's ex-wife and Terminator 2: Judgment Day (1991) executive producer Gale Anne Hurd, who both held 50% of the rights.
 Cameron had sold his stake to Hurd for $1 prior to directing The Terminator (1984).
 In July 1991, Cameron said that if Terminator 2 was successful, "there may be some economic pressure" to do a sequel.
 Hurd said that month, "I've always felt the story lent itself wonderfully to being a continuing tale."
 She believed it was natural that a third film would happen, but was unsure at that time if Arnold Schwarzenegger would reprise his role as the Terminator.
 Hurd said that for Schwarzenegger to commit to another film, he would have to read a finished script, approve a director, and see if the project fit into his schedule.

 Following Terminator 2's release, Cameron said he had no intentions for further sequels, believing it "brings the story full circle and ends.
-And I think ending it at this point is a good idea," and co-writer William Wisher said they wrote the script intending to leave no option for a sequel.
-Even so, Carolco Pictures co-founder Mario Kassar said in May 1992 that he intended to make a Terminator 3 film within the next five to seven years.
-TriStar, which distributed Terminator 2, would be involved in the new film.
+And I think ending it at this point is a good idea".
+Cameron and co-writer William Wisher wrote the script with the intention of leaving no option for a sequel.
+Even so, Carolco co-founder Mario Kassar said in May 1992 that he intended to make a Terminator 3 film within the next five to seven years.
+TriStar Pictures, which distributed Terminator 2, would be involved in the new film.
 That month, TriStar chief Mike Medavoy said the film would probably take a couple of years.